ryangwsimmons/personal-site/_pages/resume.md

         <ul>
             <li>Used Java to develop an application which generates levels for the game <span style="font-style: italic;">Dungeons & Dragons</span>.</li>
             <li>Wrote a GUI using JavaFX.</li>
-            <li>Used object-oriented design, adhering to the single responsibility principle.</li>
+            <li>Utilized a view-controller-model architecture to separate logic from the user interface.</li>
         </ul>
     </div>